baudren/markup2beamer/Roadmap.md

   it ! (should work)
-- specify in headers which environments should start a fragile environment
-- being able to specify 'fragile' for a given slide.
+- specify in headers which environments should start a fragile environment o being able to specify 'fragile' for a given slide.